How to Obtain Construction Permits for Steel Structures

 RHINO supplies an anchor bolt plan for all structures.
 A civil engineer— and some concrete contractors— can provide you with certified foundation plans.

 Where permitting is a more extended process, RHINO offers a “permit hold” order.
-To ensure your building meets all criteria, we delay manufacturing your building order until your permitting is completed.
+To ensure your building meets all criteria, we delay manufacturing your building order until your stamped drawings are approved.

-On a permit hold order, you receive plans for your building department after RHINO receives your order.
-Consequently, your steel building order is protected from price increases until released into fabrication (production).
+On a permit hold order, you receive plans for your building department to approve before the steel is fabricated.
+Consequently, your steel building order is not protected from price increases until released into fabrication (production).

 Steel building permits are a snap with RHINO prefab metal building kits.

 Why wait?
 Call now for information on metal building permits.
 Get your metal building kit project in motion today.

 (Updated 9-4-2019.
 Originally published 2-20-2015.)